From Despair to Hope

 One walk takes us to the reconstructed Ottoman-era Tanners’ Bridge, once adjacent to leather workshops and linking Tirana in days gone by to the eastern highlands that supplied the city with agricultural products.
 Another is Et’hem Bey Mosque, built between 1789 and 1823.
 Considered a “cultural monument”, it was spared destruction during the later atheism campaign that befell other places of worship.

-During the Balkan Wars, fought to take over European lands under Ottoman rule, Albania proclaimed independence in 1912.
+During the Balkan Wars, fought to take over European lands under the Ottoman rule, Albania proclaimed independence in 1912.
 This achievement was compromised when not long after, Kosovo, which made up a third of Albania, was ceded to Serbia.

-Albania’s “Italian connection” revolved around Ahmed Bey Zogu, who in 1928 declared himself King Zogu I, with Mussolini as collaborator, which backfired when his Italian ally invaded in 1939.
-A grand boulevard runs through Tirana divided by Skanderbeg Square; the boulevard bears the name Blvd Zogu I on one side of the square, and Blvd Deshmoret e Kombit (Blvd of the Martyrs) on the other.
+Albania’s “Italian connection” revolved around Ahmed Bey Zogu, who in 1928 declared himself King Zogu I, with Mussolini as a collaborator, which backfired when his Italian ally invaded in 1939.
+A grand boulevard runs through Tirana divided by Skanderbeg Square; the boulevard bears the name Blvd Zogu I on one side of the square and Blvd Deshmoret e Kombit (Blvd of the Martyrs) on the other.
 Standing tall in the square is an equestrian statue of Skanderbeg, the Albanian hero who fought against the Ottoman Empire and who King Zogu claimed being a descendent.

 A few years after the occupation by Italy, the Albanian Communist Party was founded, led by Enver Hoxha.
 The party won over the Italians and then the Nazis – beginning 47 years of communism.
 The life Albanians hoped for was not to be when Hoxha buddied-up to the USSR under Stalin, and followed Stalinist methods of destroying those seen as a threat to the regime.